andrewoma/dexx/README.md

 Benchmarking is still a work in progress (all the warnings about JVM benchmarks apply).
 The results so far running on OS X 10.6.8 with JDK 1.6.0_65 are:
-* HashSet is around 3 times slower than `java.util.HashSet` for add, remove and contains.
+* HashSet is around 3-4 times slower than `java.util.HashSet` for add, remove and contains.
-* TreeSet is around 3 times slower than `java.util.TreeSet` for add and remove, but on a par for contains.
+* TreeSet is around 3-4 times slower than `java.util.TreeSet` for add and remove, but on a par for contains.
+* HashMap and TreeMap have similar performance characteristics HashSet and TreeSet respectively as they share the same underlying implementation.
 * Vector performance relative to `java.util.ArrayList`:
   * Appending and iteration is slower for small lists, but becomes faster for larger lists
   * Random access seems to be a constant 2x slower